 Cargo space behind the third row is limited, with just 17 cubic feet, less than any of the three competitors.
 With the second- and third-row seats out of the way, the Yukon offers comparable cargo space for the class, squeaking by the Expedition, exceeding the Armada's space by more than 10 cubic feet, but losing to the Sequoia by almost 12 cubic feet.
 Of course, the extended wheelbase Yukon XL (and Expedition XL/Navigator L) make up for any of the space deficiencies versus the Armada and Sequoia.

 When it comes to trucks, numbers matter, arguably more than they do with cars.
-The most popular engine for the GMC Yukon is the 5.3-liter V8, which produces 320 horsepower and 340 pound-feet of torque.
-A Yukon 4WD is listed at 5536 pounds, which doesn't include options.
+The Yukon’s flex-fuel 5.3-liter V8 delivers 320 horsepower and 335 pound-feet of torque, and most Yukons weight in the mid-5000-pound range where lots of torque is welcome.

 For the most power you need a Denali and its 6.2-liter V8: 403 hp and 417 lb-ft of torque.
 This powerhouse gets the Denali moving with ease, delivering very similar power-to-weight as the Sequoia.
-The Denali's 8500-pound tow rating is the highest of any standard-length Yukon, but it is not available with a 4WD system that has low-range gearing.
+The Denali's tow rating is 100 to 300 pounds less than other Yukons and it is not available with a 4WD system that has low-range gearing.

-The Hybrid Yukon offers big gains in city fuel economy, netting EPA numbers of 20./20 in 4WD.
-Chrysler's Aspen HEV hybrid that uses the same type of hybrid system and offers higher system output, rates 20/22.
+The Hybrid Yukon offers big gains in city fuel economy, netting EPA numbers of 21/22 for 2- or 4-wheel drive.
 Real-world drives show EPA numbers for hybrids remain on the optimistic side.
 In back-to-back drives between hybrid and standard GM SUV's we found the standard (lighter) truck just edged the hybrid on highway fuel economy while the hybrid was better in urban environs, getting around 17 mpg versus the 5.3 around 13 mpg.
-EPA diesel numbers on the other hand tend to be pessimistic, and Mercedes' GL320 rates 17/23, VW's Touareg 18/25; the upcoming Audi Q7 and BMW X5 diesel EPA values weren't yet available.
+EPA diesel numbers on the other hand skew pessimistic, with Mercedes' GL and ML350 VW's Touareg, Audi’s Q7 and BMW X5 diesel all in the 17-19/23-26 range and easily matched.

 Driving a Yukon is pleasant.
 Power comes on smoothly, with no surges or hiccups, and it is accompanied by a pleasant tone that reminds us of classic dual exhaust.
 Transitions effected by the fuel-management system are invisible, with the only indication a telltale in the information display in the tachometer.
 The six-speed automatic sorts out gears well.
 It has a manual shift function managed by a rocker switch in the handgrip on the column shift lever that rev-matches downshifts, but unlike most competitors you must first move the lever to M.